hibestil/learnCUDA/README.md

 An ideal real-time system would be able to terminate periodic tasks that do not complete by their deadline, as the result of their computation is no longer temporally valid.
 Current GPUs, including the one in the Jetson, do not provide a mechanism for stopping GPU operations after they are launched without resetting the entire device; GPUs cannot be considered preemptable resources as required by many conventional real-time scheduling algorithms.
 This creates the undesirable property that if we cannot bound the runtime of a
 GPU program, we have no guarantees on when it will terminate.

+<a name="DebuggingandProfiling"></a>
+## Debugging and Profiling
+1. Emulation Mode
+    - An executable compiled in device emulation mode (`nvcc-deviceemu`) runs only on the CPU (host) using the CUDA runtime support without requiring GPU nor driver
+    - Possibilities in device emulation mode:
+        - Use all debugging support available on the CPU side (breakpoints,watchdogs, etc.).
+        - Access GPU data from CPU code.
+        - Call any CPU function from GPU code (for example, printf) and vice versa.
+        - Detect deadlocks due to an improper use of `__syncthreads`.
+    - Threads are executed sequentially, so simultaneous accesses to the same memory position from multiple threads produces (potencially) different results.
+    - Access to values through GPU pointers on the CPU or CPU pointers on the GPU may produce correct results on emulation mode, but will lead to errors when properly executed on GPU.
+    - Results coming from floating-point may differ due to:
+        - Different outputs from the compiler.
+        - Different instructions set.
+        - The use of extended precision operators on intermediate results.

 <a name="OptimizationTechniquesforCUDA"></a>
 # Optimization Techniques for CUDA
 1. Zero Copy Memory